parutech/janus/README.md

 # Janus
-[Client-side] A cryptocurrency trading algorithm, optimized for buying interesting tokens on listing.
+A cryptocurrency trading algorithm, optimized for buying interesting tokens on listing.